sudara/alonetone/README.markdown

 * Basic artist browsing
 * Tracking of listens and providing useful feedback to artists
 * Very basic commenting system
-* Extremely basic Facebook integration
+* Facebook integration
-* Feeds for itunes and offsite flash players
+* Feeds for iTunes podcasts and offsite flash players

-Please visit [the alonetone todo list](http://alonetone.com/about/todo) for more juicy details regarding how my life is potentially booked this next year.

 ### Current tech

 * Rails 2.1
 * Rspec
-* LowPro and Prototype (moving to jquery)
+* jQuery and LowPro
 * SoundManager 2 (for flash mp3 playback)
 * SASS (the cool stylesheet thing from the haml folks)